Kwame Pianim

-Andrews Kwame Pianim is a Ghanaian financier and former government official.
-He served as CEO of New World Investments, a company he co-founded in 1995.
-After ten years as a political prisoner, he made a 1996 bid to run for the presidency of Ghana.
+Andrews Kwame Pianim is a Ghanaian financier and former government official in the NPP government.
+He was CEO of New World Investments, a company he co-founded in 1995.
+After ten years as a political prisoner, he made a 1996 bid to run for the presidency of Ghana on the ticket of the NPP but lost to the former President J.A.
+Kufuor.

 Early life and family

 Pianim attended Achimota School for his secondary education.
 He received a B.A.
 Double Honours in Economics and Political Science from the University of New Brunswick, Canada (1963) and M.A. in economics from Yale University (1964), USA.

 Pianim married a Dutch woman named Cornelia Pianim.
 Their youngest son Elkin Kwesi Pianim (born 1970), a Vassar College trained corporate financier, was married to media heiress Elisabeth Murdoch; Kwame Pianim has two grandchildren in common with Rupert Murdoch, namely Cornelia and Anna Pianim.

 Economic and finance career

 As an economist, his philosophy is multi-dimensional, but a consistent theme has been the essential incompatibility between the economic agenda of poor nations, or what ought to be their economic agenda, and the priorities of the Bretton Woods system.

 Pianim was chairman of the board at UBA Ghana from the bank's inception in Ghana in 2004 till 2014.
 He has been chairman of the board at Bayport Financial Services since 2002 and has also chaired the boards of Airtel Communications Ghana and e-Tranzact.
 He has also been school board chair at Ghana International School.